 Specialist interest: Research

-Check out Jon’s latest interview on advocate Ben Stetcher‘s blog – Interview with neurochemistry expert turned patient advocate Dr Jon Stamford
+Check out Jon’s interview on advocate Ben Stecher‘s blog – Interview with neurochemistry expert turned patient advocate Dr Jon Stamford

 Working on a new book – working title “Parkinson’s Disease – A Survival Manual”